CivicDataLab/DataSpaceFrontend/README.md

 ## Security

-If you believe you have found a security vulnerability in OPub, we encourage you to responsibly disclose this and not open a public issue.
+If you believe you have found a security vulnerability in Data Exchange, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports.
 Email `tech@civicdatalab.in` to disclose any security vulnerabilities.